SpatialCrafter: Unleashing the Imagination of Video Diffusion Models for Scene Reconstruction from Limited Observations: Experiment

 {\textbf{Benchmark and Metrics.}} In single-view generation, we compare our method with several generative methods~\cite{zeronvs,wang2023motionctrl,yu2024viewcrafter,seo2024genwarp} on the Tank-and-Temples~\cite{tankandtemple} and DL3DV-140~\cite{ling2024dl3dv} datasets.
 Noted that we begin by reconstructing the 3D scene from the given images, followed by calculating the metrics using renderings from novel views.
 Similarly, we used the PSNR, SSIM, and LPIPS~\cite{lpips} metrics to evaluate our results.
 Evaluation in this underconstrained setting is challenging, as multiple 3D scenes can produce consistent generations for a given view.
 Thus, we measure metrics using only temporally adjacent frames to the conditional image, 14 sampled frames and poses captured after the conditional image.

 {\textbf{Comparison.}} As shown in Table~\ref{tab:single_3d}, our method consistently achieves superior performance on image quality metrics compared to the baselines.
 For a fair comparison with ZeroNVS~\cite{zeronvs} and LucidDreamer~\cite{chung2023luciddreamer}, which are limited to square image inputs, we crop the generated novel views before computing the quantitative metrics.
 Figure~\ref{fig:single_view_3d} shows that scenes reconstructed using our method have less noise and distortion in occluded areas.
+For more visualizations, see Figure~\ref{fig:video_recon}.